au-ts/camkes_to_microkit_guide/guide.md

 * VirtIO backends for networking, block devices, console and sockets.
 * Virtual GICv2 support.

-[seL4CP VMM][VMM] is an experimental VMM for 64-bit ARM platforms built on top of seL4CP.
-There are plans to improve the VMM, including x86 and RISC-V architecture support as well as VirtIO backends to make the seL4CP VMM more feature complete.
+[Microkit VMM][VMM] is an experimental VMM for 64-bit ARM platforms built on top of Microkit.
+There are plans to improve the VMM, including x86 and RISC-V architecture support as well as VirtIO backends to make the Microkit VMM more feature complete.
 These changes are currently in progress, we recommend you check the project's [README][VMM] to see the status as it progresses.

-seL4CP VMM is subject to change as it is a work-in-progress.
+Microkit VMM is subject to change as it is a work-in-progress.
 This document will be updated to adapt to the changes, but this might not be done in a timely manner.
-Please always check [the seL4CP VMM manual][seL4CP VMM manual] for latest changes.
+Please always check [the Microkit VMM manual][Microkit VMM manual] for latest changes.

-Both CAmkES VMM and seL4CP VMM support only one guest VM per instance of VMM.
+Both CAmkES VMM and Microkit VMM support only one guest VM per instance of VMM.
 This is an intentional decision to maintain isolation between each VM/VMM.

-While the seL4CP VMM is likley to change, the purpose of this example is to show the differences between similar non-trivial applications built on top of the both OS frameworks.
-This will also give you some idea of how to migrate existing CAmkES applications making use of virtual machines to seL4CP.
+While the Microkit VMM is likley to change, the purpose of this example is to show the differences between similar non-trivial applications built on top of the both OS frameworks.
+This will also give you some idea of how to migrate existing CAmkES applications making use of virtual machines to Microkit.

 ### VM component